Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Kansas State's games have gone over 52.5 points in four of 11 chances this season.

-- The combined points per game average of the two teams, 63.7, is 11.2 points above Friday's over/under.

-- The 53.4 points per game these two squads have surrendered to opponents this season are 0.9 more than the 52.5 total in this contest.
+- The two teams combine to score 63.7 points per game, 11.2 more than the over/under in this contest.

+- This contest's total is 0.9 points lower than the 53.4 these two squads combine to give up per game in 2021.

 - Longhorns games this season feature an average total of 60.0 points, a number 7.5 points higher than Friday's over/under.